Debjyoti2004/Automated-Secure-Website-Deployment-/README.md

 # Automated-Secure-Website-Deployment-

-Streamlining Hosting on CentOS and Ubuntu Servers with HTTPS Integration.
+Automated Deployment of Websites on CentOS and Ubuntu Servers: Utilized wget to retrieve zip files from a template, subsequently extracting and hosting via HTTPS.
+Initiated the httpd server and relocated files to /var/www/html/ for seamless website deployment and management